CSH-Integration/learning-library/workshops/oic-erp-fileimport/LabGuide200.md

 - Click on **Configure Connectivity** under **Connection Properties** section.

-- There are 3 files we need to fill up.
+- There are 3 fields we need to fill up.

 - Enter the **FTP Server Host Address** field with the host address.